 (changeable for international clients)

-Zhimin has conducted numerous Selenium training at various organisations and conference workshops.
+Zhimin has conducted numerous Selenium training at various organizations and conference workshops.
 He has summarized his experience into a highly acclaimed book: "Practical Web Test Automation".

 The test scripts are in pure Selenium WebDriver which is applicable to all web apps.